francisco-paulino/blog/_posts/2019-02-18-password-manager.md

 I was doing that until I got **pwned**, which basically means someone got my email and my password somehow and took over my twitter account.
 That someone could have probably take over my email and several other accounts because I was using the same email and password but for some reason that someone decided to take only my twitter account, lucky me.

-Long story short I saw the potential damage I could have received and I decided to make a list of the accounts I cared about.
-It didn't take me long to realize I had over 20 accounts between email, social network, financial, healthcare and government (the ones I use for my passport and taxes) that I cared enough to not lose or get my information stolen.
+Long story short I saw the potential damage I could have received and **I decided to make a list of the accounts I cared about.** It didn't take me long to realize I had over 20 accounts between email, social network, financial, healthcare and government (the ones I use for my passport and taxes) that I cared enough to not lose or get my information stolen.

-So I started to google solutions for my current problem and I found 3 things that reduce the change of getting **pwned**.
+So I started to google solutions for my current problem and I found 3 things that reduce the chance of getting **pwned**.
 1. A password manager (I'm using LastPass which is free)
 2. Multi-factor authentication
 3. Meaningless long random character strings as unique passwords